nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 <hr/>

-* In this post we will learn how to create a form in python flask web application
+* In this post we will learn how to create a form in a python flask web application *
-* Jinja macro will render a jinja template based on the inputs provided to it.
-Jinja macro is similar to a function in python

 ## Example
 * The below server.py is a simple flask server